← Back to blog

 Every agency tracks conversions using their own model.
 The paid media agency uses a 7-day click window.
 The email agency credits any purchase that touched an email in the last 30 days.
 The creative studio counts view-through conversions.
 Each model is defensible for that channel in isolation.

 But the same customer who saw an ad, opened an email, and watched a TikTok gets claimed by all three.
-Your agencies collectively report $900,000 in attributed revenue.
-Your Shopify dashboard says $380,000.
+Your agencies collectively report attributed revenue well above what your Shopify dashboard actually shows.
 Nobody is lying.
 Everyone is using their own rules.

 When growth stalls, each agency points to the others.
 Paid says retention isn't doing enough with the buyers they hand off.
 Email says paid is sending cold audiences that damage list quality.
 Creative says neither team gives them real performance feedback.
 Amazon says everything else cannibalizes their numbers.
 Nobody owns the problem because nobody owns the whole picture.